Breaking Taboos: Helping Students Explore Death Education Through Therapeutic Art Activities - (2025)

 Please note: All webinar content and its certificate will expire on November 4, 2028, regardless of when it is purchased, accessed, or completed.
 At that point, contents will no longer be available in any form, including as an archive or as a PDU certificate.
 It is the responsibility of the learner to complete the contents and download and save the certificate for their records prior to November 4, 2028.

-Stephanie Whitten is a Clinical Assistant Professor and the Child Life Clinical Coordinator at the University of Georgia, where she teaches undergraduate and graduate courses in the Department of Human Development and Family Science.
+Stephanie Whitten is an Instructor of Child Life at the University of Alabama, where she teaches child life and child development courses.
 She earned her master’s degree in Human Development and Family Studies from the University of Alabama.
-A Certified Child Life Specialist since 2013, Stephanie built much of her clinical career at Children’s Healthcare of Atlanta, specializing in oncology and neurology/neurosurgery.
+Stephanie has been a Certified Child Life Specialist since 2013 and built much of her clinical career at Children’s Healthcare of Atlanta, specializing in oncology and neurology/neurosurgery.
+Her passion for supporting students began during her time as an intern supervisor, where she discovered the deep fulfillment that comes from mentoring emerging professionals in the field.
 With over a decade of experience teaching, supervising, and mentoring child life students, she remains committed to sharing her knowledge and passion for the field through both academic and professional roles.
-Her clinical and research interests focus on inclusive teaching strategies, grief and loss, and the role of child life specialists in animal-assisted interventions.

 Key: